-Establishing this journal will provide the basis for informing higher education policy and will serve t further distinguish The University of the West Indies as a premier institution for leadership and scholarship in the higher education research in the region and encourage networking among institutions in the region and beyond.
+Establishing this journal will provide the basis for informing higher education policy and will serve to further distinguish The University of the West Indies as a premier institution for leadership and scholarship in higher education research in the region and encourage networking among institutions in the region and beyond.

 Peer Review Process

-Reviewers for this journal are drawn from a wide renge of regional and international practitioners, researchers and administratirs with expertise revelent to teaching and learning in higher education.
+Reviewers for this journal are drawn from a wide range of regional and international practitioners, researchers and administrators with expertise relevant to teaching and learning in higher education.
 Reviewers would be required to commit to this aspect of their professionalism and agree to complete a review within three weeks of receipt of the manuscript.
-To ensure the review task is not onerous, it is anticipated that each reviewer would be required to review a maximum of two articled per year and preferable one.
+To ensure the review task is not onerous, it is anticipated that each reviewer would be required to review a maximum of two articles per year and preferable one.

-The journal will be an annunal publication that becomes available in December.
+The journal will be an annual publication that becomes available in December.

-The journal will be managed by the St. Auguetine IDU with the three heads of the IDUs serving as executive members of the Editorial Baord.
-Their responsibility is to ensure that the journal and journal submissions are in kssping with the prescribed guidelines and standards as defined and agreed to by the Editorial Board.
+The journal continues to be managed by the Centre for Excellence in Teaching and Learning (CETL), St. Augustine Campus, with the three heads of the CETLs serving as executive members of the Editorial Baord.
+Their responsibility is to ensure that the journal and journal submissions are in keeping with the prescribed guidelines and standards as defined and agreed to by the Editorial Board.

 Open Access Policy